AliaksandrTsimokhau/tf-aws-lab/README.md

 - Update both configuration according to this move.
 - Run `terraform plan` on both configurations and observe the changes.
 Hint: there are should not be no changes detected (No resource creation or deletion in case of the correct resource move)

-Run `terraform validate`  and `terraform fmt` to check if your modules valid and fits to a canonical format and style.
+Run `terraform validate`  and `terraform fmt` to check if your configuration valid and fits to a canonical format and style.

 ### Definition of DONE: